la2050/archive/_projects/2014/la-agri-corps-youth-healers-for-food-justice.md

     to collaborate with LACC.
 However, PJ is more intentionally focused in the agriculture aspect of youth development and this will actually complement and strengthen the efforts of LACC.
-  cost: "$150,000. \r\nWe are working with corporate sponsors.
-In addition, our board of directors is expanding our fundraising committee and planning to launch and annual gala event in fall 2014."
-  budget: "$50,000: Staff Salaries for Executive Director and Project Manager.\r\n$40,000: AgriCorps Intern Stipends\r\n$10,000: Program Materials & Supplies. "
   resources_money: '1'
   resources_staff: '1'
   resources_publicity: '1'